ChengFengGu/as-geo/README.md

-# CE-Resizer: An Contour Enhancement Based Image Resizer for Image geolocalization
+# CE-Resizer: A Contour Enhancement Based Image Resizer for Image geolocalization

 comming soon if the ICCV 2022 manuscript is accepted.